Benzodiazepine dependence: Withdrawal

 Long-term use of benzodiazepines leads to increasing physical and mental health problems, and as a result, discontinuation is recommended for many long-term users.
 The withdrawal syndrome from benzodiazepines can range from a mild and short-lasting syndrome to a prolonged and severe syndrome.
 Withdrawal symptoms can lead to continued use of benzodiazepines for many years, long after the original reason for taking benzodiazepines has passed.
 Many patients know that the benzodiazepines no longer work for them but are unable to discontinue benzodiazepines because of withdrawal symptoms.

 Withdrawal symptoms can emerge despite slow reduction but can be reduced by a slower rate of withdrawal.
 As a result, withdrawal rates have been recommended to be customized to each individual patient.
 The time needed to withdrawal can vary from a couple of months to a year or more and often depends on length of use, dosage taken, lifestyle, health, and social and environmental stress factors.

 Diazepam is often recommended due to its long elimination half-life and also because of its availability in low potency doses.
 The non-benzodiazepine Z drugs such as zolpidem, zaleplon, and zopiclone should not be used as a replacement for benzodiazepines, as they have a similar mechanism of action and can induce a similar dependence.
-The pharmacological mechanism of benzodiazepine tolerance and dependence is the internalization (removal) of receptor site in the brain and changes in gene transcription codes in the brain.
+The pharmacological mechanism of benzodiazepine tolerance and dependence is the internalization (removal) of receptor sites in the brain and changes in gene expression.

 With long-term use and during withdrawal of benzodiazepines, treatment-emergent depression and emotional blunting may emerge and sometimes also suicidal ideation.
 There is evidence that the higher the dose used the more likely it is benzodiazepine use will induce these feelings.
 Reducing the dose or discontinuing benzodiazepines may be indicated in such cases.
 Withdrawal symptoms can persist for quite some time after discontinuing benzodiazepines.
 Some common protracted withdrawal symptoms include anxiety, depression, insomnia, and physical symptoms such as gastrointestinal, neurologic, and musculoskeletal effects.
 The protracted withdrawal state may still occur despite slow titration of dosage.
 It is believed that the protracted withdrawal effects are due to persisting neuroadaptations.